 You should read this section carefully, and discuss the issues raised in this section with the bank or financial institution in your home country before you leave.
 All banks operate differently and you should be aware of all fees, charges, ease of access to your funds, and safety of the way in which you will access those funds.

 You will need to make sure you have enough funds to support you when you first arrive.
 It is recommended that you have approximately AU$1500 to AU$2000 available for the first two to three weeks to pay for temporary accommodation and transport.
-You should bring most of this money as either Traveller’s Cheques or on an international credit card.
-Traveller’s cheques can be cashed at any bank or currency exchange in Australia.

 Only Australian currency can be used in Australia.
 If you have not brought some with you, you will need to do so as soon as possible after arrival.
 You can do this at the airport.
 Once you have arrived in Sydney you can also change money at any bank or at currency exchanges.